 What is tuberous sclerosis?

 The first signs of tuberous sclerosis may occur at birth.
 Other people develop symptoms over time.
-Some of the first signs are seizures and spots on the skin.
-Some people who have tuberous sclerosis may have learning problems or seizures that are hard to control.
+Some of the first signs are seizures that are hard to control and spots on the skin.
+Some people may have learning problems.

 Tuberous sclerosis affects every 1 in 6,000 newborns in the United States.
 The disorder occurs in both boys and girls and in people of all races and ethnic groups.

 Your doctor may suspect tuberous sclerosis if your baby has a condition called cardiac rhabdomyomas (benign heart tumors) at birth.
-Another sign in infants is to have seizures, especially a kind of seizure called infantile spasms.
+Another sign in infants is having seizures, especially a kind called infantile spasms.

-Some signs of tuberous sclerosis can appear later in childhood or even into adulthood.
-These symptoms may include:
+Other symptoms can appear later in childhood or even in adulthood.
+They include:

-- White spots on the skin (called hypopigmented macules) that glow under a special lamp
+- White spots on your skin that glow under a special lamp

-- A rash on the face (called facial angiofibromas) that may look like acne
+- A rash on your face that may look like acne

 - Problems with your kidneys

-- Areas of very thick skin, often on the back
+- Areas of very thick skin, often on your back

 - Growths under or around your nails